Equine Rescue of Aiken

 Average Number of Thoroughbreds: 30

-Located in the heart of South Carolina’s famed horse county, Equine Rescue of Aiken is a pastoral sanctuary for retired Thoroughbreds and unwanted or neglected horses.
-Established in 2006, the mostly volunteer-run operation has adopted nearly 1,300 horses, many of them at risk before arriving at the rescue and in need of a new home.
+Located in the heart of South Carolina’s famed horse country, Equine Rescue of Aiken is a pastoral, liminal space for retired Thoroughbreds and unwanted or neglected horses.
+Established in 2006, the mostly volunteer-run operation has adopted over 1,500 horses, many of them at-risk before arriving at the rescue and in need of a new home.

-Equine Rescue of Aiken works with racetracks to identify and acquire horses that are no longer competitive, or have sustained career-ending injuries, to repurpose them for second careers in forever homes.
+Equine Rescue of Aiken works with racetracks to identify and acquire horses that are no longer competitive or have sustained career-ending injuries in order to repurpose them for second careers in forever homes.